 Picture of a duck hunt over one of our ponds.
-The dog is useful due to deep water.

 A grouping of the hundreds of farm lakes, ponds and beaver dams wetlands that exist throughout the Association’s properties along and near major Missouri flyways, waterfowl refuges, state and federal wetlands.

 These bodies of water are not managed in terms of water level control, habitat development or blinds, however they still require a reservation to hunt.
 They are 100% natural, hunt it on your own areas.
 The advantage of these properties is they contain un-pressured birds that respond to calling.
 The ducks are not accustomed to multiple hunters’ calls or numerous decoy spreads.
 The ducks that occupy these waters remain largely undisturbed for the duration of their stay.